MikevPeeren/sveltekit-typescript-tailwindcss-sass-starter/README.md

 # Svelte TypeScript TailwindCSS & Sass Starter

-Use TypeScript, TailwindCSS & Sass to quick start your new Svelte and SvelteKit app!!
+Use TypeScript, Vite, TailwindCSS & Sass to quick start your new Svelte and SvelteKit app!!

 ## 🧐 What's inside?